Blyrut/Media-Downloader/README.txt

 Before you use this application, you have to download the yt-dlp package (https://github.com/yt-dlp/yt-dlp) and have it already built (have the yt-dlp command working)
 After that everythig will work as intended.
 Since it is just a wrapper (or gui, call it what you want) for yt-dlp it supports whatever yt-dlp supports.
-I also didn't add the link validation system (seeing as yt-dlp already does that) you can enter any link you want (mind the query strings)
+I also didn't add the link validation system (seeing as yt-dlp already does that) so you can enter any link you want (mind the query strings) but it's not always gonna work

 A quick way to install yt-dlp (as well as scoop):